-An electrocardiogram records the electrical signals in your heart.
-It's a common test used to detect heart problems and monitor the heart's health.
+An electrocardiogram records the electrical signals in the heart.
+It's a common and painless test used to quickly detect heart problems and monitor the heart's health.

 Why it's done

-- Irregularities in your heart rhythm (arrhythmias)
+- Irregular heart rhythms (arrhythmias)

-- A previous heart attack
+- Whether you have had a previous heart attack

 - Heart palpitations